HomeBureaucracyAction (Disciplinary)A Meitei IAS officer suspended for refusing to join Kuki dominated district...

 Tensions boiled over when Kukis began protesting against demands from the Meiteis to be given official tribal status, which the Kukis argued would strengthen their already strong influence on government and society, allowing them to buy land or settle in predominantly Kuki areas.

 But there are myriad underlying reasons.
-The Kukis say a on drugs waged by the Meitei-led government is a screen to uproot their communities.
+The Kukis say a war on drugs waged by the Meitei-led government is a screen to uproot their communities.

 Illegal migration from Myanmar has heightened tensions.
-There is pressure on land use from a growing population and unemployment has pushed towards the various militias.
+There is pressure on land use from a growing population and unemployment has pushed youth towards the various militias.

 The BuckStopper Reporter